f5devcentral/f5-agility-labs-sslviz/docs/class7/module2/lab5.rst

       Unencrypted Cookie Value Settings

 #.
-Alternatively, you can encrypt the cookie value with an AES value of your choice.
+Optionally, *and not required for the lab*, you can encrypt the cookie value with an AES value of your choice.
 In this example, remove the comment from the ``set static::COOKIE_KEY "AES 128 b55c4753cba6adaa0e4ea7640504d9b4"`` and add a comment to the ``set static::COOKIE_KEY ""`` line.

    .. figure:: images/uc-cookie-key-2.png
       :alt: Encrypted Cookie Value
       :align: left

       Encrypted Cookie Value Settings

+.. note:: Encrypting the cookie is not a requirement of this lab.
+It is here to offer additional options if your organization requires cookies to be encrypted.

 #.
 Whichever method you decide to use, *encrypted* or *unencrypted*, ensure you click on the **Update** button to save any changes.